-Quality of Life: The proportion of population with sustainable access to safe drinking water stood about 96% in 2007, while the proportion of population with access to sanitation reached 100%.
-Per capita water consumption is estimated at about 230 litres per day, which is relatively high by international standards ranging between 150 and 200 litres per day.
+Quality of Life: The proportion of population with sustainable access to safe drinking water stood at about 95% in 2008, while the proportion of population with access to sanitation reached 98%.
+Per capita water consumption is estimated at about 245 litres per day, which is relatively high by international standards ranging between 150 and 200 litres per day.
 Consumption of water is influenced by many factors; mainly population growth, climate, and standards of living.

-Since 2001, unleaded gasoline has been used in the Kingdom, which contributed to improving of public health in cities and villages by reducing lead-particles emissions, which have adverse health effects.
+Since 2001, unleaded gasoline has been used in the Kingdom, which contributed to improving public health in cities and villages by reducing lead-particles emissions, which have adverse health effects.

-In 2007, the number of housing units reached about 4.21 million, 75% of which were financed by the private sector, while the government financed the remainder, through REDF loans (17%), and direct construction as part the public housing program and building housing units of the security, education and health services (8%).
-Furthermore, the government undertook the development of infrastructure and public facilities in all residential quarters, and granted residential land plots to the citizens, particularly those with low and medium income.
-Data of the 2004 population and houses census show that the proportion of households with access to secure tenure is about 96%.
+In 2007, the number of housing units reached about 4.21 million, 75% of which were financed by the private sector, while the government financed the remainder, through REDF loans (17%), and direct construction as part of the public housing program and housing for the security, education and health services (8%).
+Furthermore, the government undertook the development of infrastructure and public facilities in all residential quarters, and granted residential land plots to citizens, particularly those with low and medium income.
+Data from the 2007 demographic survey show that the proportion of households with access to secure tenure is about 99%.
 In UN terminology, this term refers to families that own or rent their housing, or live in social housing or employer-provided housing with access to safe drinking water and sanitation facilities.